kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Why Business Context Dominates

-The same model behaves differently.
+The same model behaves differently
-Incentives shape use.
+Incentives shape use
 Context defines success

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.